timothywong731/travel_assistant/README.md

 ## 🧠 Objective

 Build a GenAI-powered **Travel Assistant** that responds to natural language travel queries via an API.
-You should use FastAPI, Pydantic, and OpenAI's GPT model to interpret queries and return structured, helpful travel advice.
+You should use FastAPI, Pydantic (or a similar framework like Langchain), and OpenAI's GPT model to interpret queries and return structured, helpful travel advice.

 ---